nqnghia285/ArduinoSocketIOClient/README.md

     bool isConnected(void);
 ```

 -   `onEvent`: Set callback function.
-This function is used for customing your event handle function.
+This function is used for customizing your event handle function.

 ```c++
     void onEvent(SocketIOClientEvent cbEvent);